 About

-Since January 2025, I am a postdoctoral researcher at CISPA Helmholtz Center for Information Security, working with Julian Loss.
+Since January 2025, I am a postdoctoral researcher at CISPA Helmholtz Center for Information Security, working with Julian Loss, with whom I am focusing on consensus.

-More generally, my research interests lie in Secure Multiparty Computation, and Pseudorandomness Generation, Coding Theory, and general foundation of cryptography.
+More generally, my research interests lie in Secure Multiparty Computation, and Pseudorandomness Generation, Coding Theory, Consensus,and general foundation of cryptography.
 You can find my CV here.

 Publication

-• FOLEAGE: F4OLE-Based Multi-Party Computation for Boolean Circuits, Dung Bui, Maxime Bombar, Geoffroy Couteau, Clément Ducros and Sacha Servan-Schreiber, ASIACRYPT 2024 (ePrint,Springer).
+• FOLEAGE: F4OLE-Based Multi-Party Computation for Boolean Circuits, Maxime Bombar, Dung Bui, Geoffroy Couteau, Alain Couvreur, Clément Ducros and Sacha Servan-Schreiber, ASIACRYPT 2024 (ePrint,Springer).

 We may have met - Events and Talks